Mitchell Airport becomes the only major U.S airport to allow travelers to check their coats before they leave for warm destinations

 News At Other State Sites:

-- “Out of Control” 20 year old Faces Numerous Charges2 hours ago

-- Joint Finance Committee scuttles plans for full Lincoln Hills replacement10 hours ago
+- Joint Finance Committee scuttles plans for full Lincoln Hills replacement15 hours ago

-- USDA Designates 14 Wisconsin Counties as Natural Disaster Areas10 hours ago
+- USDA Designates 14 Wisconsin Counties as Natural Disaster Areas15 hours ago

-- Howard sets Big East scoring record in Marquette loss16 hours ago
+- Howard sets Big East scoring record in Marquette loss21 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.